 It’s important that we stay connected.
 Get in touch with family and friends to share your thoughts and have a chat.

-If you have access to a garden or it is safe for you to visit your local park, then get some fresh air, go for at least a 20-minute walk or a run.
+If you have access to a garden or you can visit your local park, then get some fresh air, go for at least a daily 20-minute walk or a run.
 If getting out and moving around is not easy or possible for you, keep moving about indoors as often or as much as you can.

 Having an exercise routine which you can do at home or locally outdoors is really important and will help give a positive influence on our self-esteem and self-worth.

-Debt Free London: 0800 808 5700
+Debt Free Advice: 0800 808 5700

 Call or WhatsApp message for assistance on a wide range of issues, including council tax, rent arrears, utility bills and benefit overpayments.
 Advisors are available to help weekdays from 10am until 5pm.